-The next round of recruitment for the CWP programme (cohort 4) has begun for an early October 2019 start.
+The next round of recruitment for the CWP programme (cohort 5) will begin in late September 2019 for a late January 2020 start.

 Services will post their job adverts for trainee CWPs and candidate will need to apply for both the job and the course at the same time.
 (Instructions will be included in the job advert)